Join a Research Expedition and Ecological Tour

 what's included

-• transfers between the Burnie airport and the field accommodation
+• Transfers between the Burnie airport and the field accommodation

 • 13 nights’ accommodation at our large and comfortable fieldwork house

-• all meals (13 B, 14 L, 13 D), featuring locally sourced meat, fish and produce
+• All meals (13 B, 14 L, 13 D), featuring locally sourced meat, fish and produce

 • a variety of Tasmanian beers, ciders and fine wines on offer every evening (unlimited, unless degree of consumption exceeds what is permitted under Australia's Responsible Service of Alcohol regulations)

-• all excursions, including national park entry fees
+• All excursions, including national park entry fees

-• unlimited high-speed internet access
+• Unlimited high-speed internet access/wifi

-• unlimited laundry facilities on a self-service basis
+• Unlimited laundry facilities on a self-service basis

 • 20% discount on Carnivore Conservancy merchandise